Post-Doctoral Training Grant In Cancer Survivorship

 A core element of the training program is the opportunity to work closely with a primary mentor, as well as a mentoring committee of approximately 3-5 faculty.
-In addition to the primary mentor, this committee assists the trainee in defining and working toward his or her professional goals.
-Applicants are asked to state their specific interests in cancer survivorship upon applying to the program, to assure potential mentors can be identified prior to accepting a trainee into the program.
+The primary mentor and this committee assist the trainee in defining and working toward his or her professional goals.
+Applicants are asked to state their specific interests in cancer survivorship upon applying to the program, to ensure that potential mentors can be identified prior to accepting a trainee into the program.

 A list of potential mentors, including their disciplines and research interests, is provided here.

 Trainees will receive the following training during the fellowship period:

 Interdisciplinary Research Experience

 - Exposure to cancer survivorship issues from a multidisciplinary, translational perspective through coursework, clinical experience and research

 - Participation in a multidisciplinary research team